gan-orlab/Genetics_of_LID/README.md

 For the logistic and Cox regression, you'll need to run the following
 scripts:
-step1_run.prs.sh-->to obtain PRS for each individual step2_prs2zscore.R-->to normalize PRS into Zscores step3_quartiles.R-->to run the analyses between the individual Zscores and LID
+- step1_run.prs.sh-->to obtain PRS for each individual
+- step2_prs2zscore.R-->to normalize PRS into Zscores
+- step3_quartiles.R-->to run the analyses between the individual Zscores and LID
 The all_steps.sh script will run all the steps at once for you, you just need to specify the arguments.

 Input files for the step1
--base file: the PD GWAS summary statistics (taken from Nalls et al.)
+- base file: the PD GWAS summary statistics (taken from Nalls et al.)
--target file: your cohort bfiles recoded by sex and LID status/time to LID for logistic regression and Cox regression, respectively Input file for the step2:
+- target file: your cohort bfiles recoded by sex and LID status/time to LID for logistic regression and Cox regression, respectively Input file for the step2:
--covariate file (used also as the argument of --pheno) with LID status, LID_onset.yrs, sex, PD_AAO...
+- covariate file (used also as the argument of --pheno) with LID status, LID_onset.yrs, sex, PD_AAO...

 For target bfiles make sure they have been QC'd, otherwise please follow the PRSice instructions on the necessary QC before running the analyses (https://www.prsice.info/quick_start/#input)

 The results from these analyses will be:
--The results table of continuous Zscores
+- The results table of continuous Zscores
--The results table of quartiles
+- The results table of quartiles
--The quartiles plot
+- The quartiles plot

 ## Dopamine pathway PRS